 We take all reasonable steps to keep such information secure and confidential from unauthorized access, misuse or loss.

-If any of the information that you have provided to us changes, for example if you change your email address or if you wish to cancel any request, please contact us.
-We also welcome your comments regarding this privacy statement.
+If any of the information that you have provided to us changes, for example, if you change your email address or if you wish to cancel any request, please contact us.

 - Enabling a service to recognise your device so you don't have to give the same information several times during one task;

 - Recognising that you may already have given a username and password so you don't need to do it for every web page requested;